umano/AndroidSlidingUpPanel/README.md

 ### Changelog

+* 3.0.0
+  * Added `umano` prefix for all attributes
+  * Added `clipPanel` attribute for supporting transparent panels in non-overlay mode.
+  * `setEnabled(false)` - now completely disables the sliding panel (touch and programmatic sliding)
+  * `setTouchEnabled(false)` - disables panel's touch responsiveness (drag and click), you can still control the panel programatically
+  * `getPanelState` - is now the only method to get the current panel state
+  * `setPanelState` - is now the only method to modify the panel state from code
 * 2.0.2 - Allow `wrap_content` for sliding view height attribute.
 Bug fixes.
 * 2.0.1 - Bug fixes.
 * 2.0.0 - Cleaned up various public method calls.
 Added animated `showPanel`/`hidePanel` methods.